whoward/docs/README.md

 Any code block containing `sauceUsername` or `sauceAccessKey` will either get replaced by the logged-in user's credentials or be replaced by `YOUR_USERNAME`, and `YOUR_ACCESS_KEY` respectively.
 If the user is logged out, there will be a button present when hovering over code blocks prompting the user to login.
 Additionally, code blocks with a programming language defined will have a button present on hover to allow users to copy code to their clipboard.

+### Linkable heading tags

+Each heading tag is turned into a [fragment identifier](http://en.wikipedia.org/wiki/Fragment_identifier) so that users can link into sections within docs.
+Because of this, be wary of changing section headings because you might break linking between docs.

 ## Non-dev contributors

 Work should be done in branches so that it can be reviewed before being deployed.
 Follow the below instructions to improve the docs without using the command line: